 Find out how you can get help to manage your money.

-If you are experiencing problems paying your rent or other bills, don’t ignore the problem – help is available!
+If you are having problems paying your rent or other bills, don’t ignore it, help is available!

 - Help you manage your money